QuirkyQubits/fetch-receipt-processor-challenge/README.md

 5. How to stop the Django server / Docker container

-Run docker ps, grab the ID of the running container labeled in column "CONTAINER ID": docker stop <id>
+Run docker ps, grab the ID of the running container labeled in column "CONTAINER ID":

+docker stop <id>

 docker rm <id>

 Now, docker ps -a should not show that Docker container!

 --- Additional notes for local development only ---

-(local development only) Activate the venv before doing anything. source ./.virtualenvs/djangodev/Scripts/activate
+(local development only) Activate the venv before doing anything.

+source ./.virtualenvs/djangodev/Scripts/activate

 (You can use powershell, git bash, or another CLI)

 To access the admin portal:

 <user/email/password for this app>

 user: admin

 email: admin@example.com

 password: FetchReceipt

 To run this locally, (no Docker):

 Start the server with:

 python manage.py runserver

-and then navigate to the URLs shown above
+and then navigate to the URLs shown above.